pwncollege/ctf-archive/0ctf2019/elements/DESCRIPTION.md

-Input the original flag in `flag_check` to get the actual flag.
+`Use flagCheck to input the flag you get from the challenge to get the actual flag`
 ---
 **Author:** 0ops and eee